 - Limping or difficulty walking

 It's surprisingly easy to injure your dog by clipping its nails too close to the quick.
-When this happens, tender skin and veins may be damaged, leading to discomfort and the risk of infection.
+When this happens, tender skin and veins may be damaged, leading to discomfort, pain and the risk of infection.
 In the event you accidentally cut into the quick or your dog suffers some other minor injury to a nail bed, use styptic powder to stop any bleeding.
+If you do not have any styptic powder, you can gently place your pet's nail that was clipped too close in some flour from the kitchen to try to stop the bleeding.
+Try to keep your pet still for 5-10 minutes as you watch to see if the bleeding stops.

 Keep your eye on the wound and watch your dog's behavior.
 If the bleeding doesn't stop within five or six minutes or if your dog starts limping and this continues for more than a few minutes, it's a good idea to visit the vet.
 She'll evaluate the injury and take appropriate action to help prevent infection such as cleaning and dressing the wound.